OriElbaz/gatorcli/README.md

 `

 ## Commands
-Because I really dont want to spend the time, I'll hand it off to Gemini to explain how to use the commands:
+Because I really dont want to spend the time, I'll hand it off to Gemini to explain how to use the commands:<br>

 This README section is designed to be clear and informative, categorizing the commands based on whether they require an active login session (as indicated by your `MiddlewareLoggedIn` wrapper).

 Gator CLI allows you to manage users, follow RSS feeds, and aggregate posts.
 Usage follows the pattern: